michael-rubel/livewire-best-practices/README.md

 ---
 ### 🗺️ Use Route Model Binding to fetch the model
 Pass only an ID or UUID to the `mount` method, then map the model attributes to component properties.
 Remember: don't assign a whole model, but its attributes only.
-To avoid manually mapping model attributes, you can use `fill` method, or [Loop Functions](https://github.com/michael-rubel/laravel-loop-functions#assign-eloquent-model-attributes-to-class-properties) package.
+To avoid manually mapping model attributes, you can use the `fill` method.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/route-model-binding.md)